Early Viability Scan

 You are welcome to bring guests to this scan, but as this is a very early stage scan we recommend you do not bring children.
 Check your clinic's guest policy to find out how many guests are allowed.

 Please ensure you have taken a positive pregnancy test before booking this scan.

 drink one litre of clear fluid about one hour before your Early Viability Scan

 don’t urinate before your appointment.
 This is to give us the best view of baby – we need a full bladder

 we’ll need access to your abdomen, so please wear a two-piece outfit (like a top and trousers, or a top and a skirt)

 if we are unable to see clearly enough over your abdomen, we may offer to do an internal (transvaginal) scan.
 Don’t worry - our experts will explain this fully at the time if it is needed

 Frequently Asked Questions

-We understand that dates can sometimes be confusing and not always easy to work out, but we can only offer our Early Scan appointments from 6 weeks.
+We understand that dates can sometimes be confusing and not always easy to work out, but we can only offer our Early Viability Scan appointments from 6 weeks.
 This is because at 6 weeks we should be able to see your baby’s heartbeat (typically with an internal ultrasound scan).
 If you are less than 6 weeks pregnant, it is unlikely we will see a heartbeat.
 This will not only cause confusion and upset for you, but it could mean that we need to make a referral into the NHS.
-We recommend that you consider this when booking your Early Scan appointment.
+We recommend that you consider this when booking your Early Viability appointment.

 On rare occasions we are unable to complete the primary purpose of a scan.
 For pregnancy scans, this may be due to your baby being in a difficult position, or something else such as overlying bowel gas which can obscure the ultrasound image.
 If this happens, we’ll book you a free of charge rescan so we can try again!
 The primary purpose is outlined on each scan webpage.